 Keep an eye out for the Orang Pendek – Sumatra’s version of Bigfoot.
 The most frequent sightings are reported around Mt.
 Tujuh.

 Like all of our trips, you travel at your own risk.
 Keep in mind that you are visiting a wild and extremely remote area of rural Sumatra, far from quality medical care.
 It’s your responsibility to make sure you are covered with valid travel and medical insurance.

 There are now daily flights to Kerinci from the city of Jambi!
 You can read more about them here.

 The village of Pelompek, where there are two guest houses, is closest to the Mt.
 Tujuh trail-head, making it potentially the more ideal place to stay if you’re solely focused on Mt.
 Tujuh.
 The town of Kersik Tuo, which is about 40 minutes south of Pelompek, is also a good place to base yourself, as it has a few more accommodations, and is on the edge of the tea fields at the foot of Mt.
 Kerinci.

 The city of Jambi is also a possible launching point, although since Mt.
 Tujuh is in the northern part of Kerinci, the drive from Jambi would take roughly ten or eleven hours.
 The road from Jambi is less winding than the road from Padang, so a bit more comfortable.
-Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights can be unreliable and difficult to book.
+As mentioned, Wings Air has daily flights to Kerinci.
+Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights aren’t as reliable as the Wings Air flights, and are difficult to book.